Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 For the experiment page, when the `submit-response` button is clicked, we create an `Info` to record the submission and send the user to the questionnaire page, which completes the experiment.
-If there was some sort of error, we send an error page.
+If there was some sort of error, we display an error page.

 The `create_agent` function is called when the experiment page loads, to make sure the button is not enabled until Dallinger is fully setup